Khalidansari/Khalidansari.github.io/documentation/others/adhoc.md

 ## Naming convention of classes/methods/variables

 Both too long and too short are confusing.
 The name is a valuable real state and should be treated properly.

+## AWS DynamoDB

+It is a B Tree - Most of the processing (sorting, aggregate filter) is done on application layer rather than DB side.
+It returns either a single record or contiguous range of data.

+Issues with it:

+1. Query processing - To get sum of all orders for a customer you need to get all orders and then do the sum in code which might be slow.
+2. Cost - Consider the on-demand vs provisioned capacity (which requres reqs are evenly distributed and deciding upfront on the number of requests.
+If req increases then they will be throttled over the limit)

+Note - on-demand is not exactly on-demand.
+Behind the scenes AWS adjusts limits based on usage and is a opaque process.
+For peace of mind for big fluctuations, it might be better to go for provisioned.

+## AWS S3

+Mainly a Hashtable.
+It is the cheapest storage option available in cloud.
+Key + Max 5TB blob data as value.
+Cannot change value. will have to insert a new record and delete the old one.
+One option for fast changing value is to buffer it in application layer or store it in queue until ready for final save.

+Bucket names are globally unique so a good practice might be to start the name with your aws acc id.
+But still need to check if you own it before pushing or pulling data from there using below code.

+s3 = Aws::S3::Resource.new(region: 'us-west-2')
+bucket_exists = s3.bucket('my-bucket').exists?

+## AWS lambda

+Best use case is to use it like a plugin of available services and not as a extension of an application. e.g. generting PDFs from text or docs.

+issues - cold start and code limit 250MB.
+It is stateless so if you want to maintain state while processing then need to use s3 or DynamoDB which can be expensive reads/writes.

+## AWS ELB

+1. Classic - remains only as a legacy option for EC2s running outside VPC
+2. ALB (application load balancers)- Act as Reverse proxy for your servers and can do a lot more like run lambdas, check sessions, etc.
+3. NLB (network load balancers) - not proxy but a more of sophisticated network router.
+More like client directly talking to server.

+NLB are faster than ALB as they miss the proxy feature.
+NLB scale faster than ALB.

+ALB are like single tenant and hence scales up or down based on your load and how it scales is opaque to us.
+Raising a support ticket to raise the capacity is one option if we know we need more.

+NLB are like multi-tenant and hence it scales in aggregate so it never fails.

+ALB can support multiple domains while NLB can't .

+## Route 53 - DNS Service

+Nothing special here.
+Just one limitation that alias is only possible for AWS urls.

+## Cloud Formation

+Infra as a code.
+Not everthing should be scripted as it can cause issues.
+So few things can be manual while things which rarely change should be scripted.
+Main pupose of this combination is to correctly able to bring down and then up your stack.

+## AWS SQS

+A normal queue.
+The best thing is no management is required as there is no kind of limit on this.

+Issues - as SQS is multiple queues behind the scene, when you push it goes to a random queue and when you pull it comes from another random queue.
+So there can be duplicates and no strict ordering.
+So the application should be able to handle this.

+If we need strict ordering and no duplicates then there is a option to select FIFO in SQS but then a limit is imposed on number of requested per sec to 300.

+Only one consumer possible and as soon as it is read, it is deleted.

+## AWS Kinesis

+Similar to SQS but it is a linked list instead of queue.

+Multiple consumers possible each maintaining their own cursor.
+The record is not deleted.